galaxyproject/training-material/topics/single-cell/tutorials/scrna-umis/tutorial.md

 When the sequence is mapped against a reference genome, we can then see which gene locus it aligns to and qualitatively assert that, together with the two pieces of information above, the sequence depicts a transcript from a specific gene that originated from a specific cell.

-Barcodes come in a variety of formats, and in this tutorial we will be looking at the [CEL-Seq2 protocol](https://doi.org/10.1186/s13059-016-0938-8) used in droplet-based single-cell RNA-seq.
+Barcodes come in a variety of formats, and in this tutorial we will be looking at the CEL-Seq2 protocol {% cite Hashimshony2016 %} used in droplet-based single-cell RNA-seq.

 ### The CEL-Seq2 Protocol